 In this section, we feature personal experiences of individuals working in health and development either in Nepal or the UK.
-If you like to share experiences through this forum, please contact us at firstname.lastname@example.org
+If you like to share experiences through this forum, please contact us in order to buy discussion post and discuss everything you consider necessary.

 A Nepali Nurse in the UK